bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 of a future soft-fork, and they'll help SPV clients enforce the rules even on transactions that don't make use of the segwit features.

-## Discarding signatures
+## Efficiency gains when not verifying signatures

-For old transactions, signatures may be less interesting -- for example, some SPV clients simply don't check signatures, trusting that miners have already done that.
-Even Bitcoin Core does not check signatures for transactions prior to the most recent checkpoint by default.
+Signatures for historical transactions may be less interesting than signatures for future transactions -- for example, Bitcoin Core does not check signatures for transactions prior to the most recent checkpoint by default, and some SPV clients simply don't check signatures themselves at all, trusting that has already been done by miners or other nodes.
 At present, however, signature data is an integral part of the transaction and must be present in order to calculate the transaction hash.

 Segregating the signature data allows nodes that aren't interested in signature data to prune it from the disk, or to avoid downloading it in the